-Only parents/guardians and authorised nominees are permitted to collect a child from our early learning program, and we encourage all families to ensure these contact details and arrangements are kept up to date.
-So, we can always ensure the safety of your child, photo identification will be requested from any contact who is unknown to our early learning staff.
-If a child has not been collected from the centre by closing time and we are unable to contact their parent or guardian, we will contact the contacts listed on the child's enrolment form.
-In extreme circumstances where we are unable to contact one of the contacts by closing time, we will contact the necessary authorities for the safe collection of the child.
-Therefore, it is important that contact details are kept up to date at all times.
+Only parents/guardians and authorised nominees can collect a child from our early learning program.
+We encourage all families to keep these contact details and arrangements up to date.
+So, we can always ensure your child's safety; photo identification will be requested from any contact unknown to our early learning staff.
+If a child has not been collected from the centre by closing time and we cannot contact their parent or guardian, we will contact the contacts listed on the 'child's enrolment form.
+In extreme circumstances where we cannot get one of the contacts by closing time, we will contact the necessary authorities to collect the child safely.
+Therefore, contact details must be kept up to date at all times.